valkey-io/valkey-doc/commands/command.md

 This is the command's name in lowercase.

 **Note:**
-Redis command names are case-insensitive.
+Valkey command names are case-insensitive.

 ## Arity